pilcrowonpaper/form-validation/README.md

 }
 ```

-All fields are optional by default, and Adria will not check against the rules if the field input is empty.
-Adria will check against the field's rules until it fails one or passes all of them, and continue that for each field.
-That means Adria can return multiple errors, just one from each field.
+All fields are optional by default, meaning it will not check against the rules if the field input is empty.
+Adria will check against the field's rules until it fails or passes all of them, and continue that for each field.
+This means Adria can return multiple errors, but just one from each field.

 ## Rules